Tōshō Daimos: Baam Empire

 A Baam warrior who, in exchange for a pardon for his supposedly traitorous activities, challenged Kazuya to a man-to-man duel.
 When the duel was interrupted by Baam ninja attempting to kill them both, Kyoshiro helped him and Kazuya escape.
 During their rematch, a combat machine containing a nuclear bomb attacked them.
 Halleck entered the machine, flew it into space and sacrificed himself to save Kazuya.
 His name is a direct hommage to the eponymous character featured in Frank Herbert's novel "Dune", from 1965.
-He is known as "Hector" in the Philippines.